These fluffy parker house rolls are incredible and can be made in 3 hours or less! One of the easiest roll recipes ever, they are soft and delicious!

 Really, these rolls are some of the best ever and one of our most-oft made roll recipes.
 They are so easy (perfect for beginners!) and incredibly tasty.

 If you want a less sweet roll, you can cut down the sugar in the recipe.
 We like them as is…that hint of sweetness is perfect for sandwiches of any kind or just with salted butter and jam.
 YUM!

 - 1/2 cup neutral-flavored oil

 - 7 to 7 1/2 cups all-purpose flour or bread flour

 - 1 1/2 teaspoons salt

 - 1/4 cup butter, melted, for shaping rolls

 - Add hot water to sugar and oil and beat with electric mixer (or by hand).
-Add eggs and salt; beat well.
-When mixture is lukewarm, add yeast and keep beating.
-Add flour until a soft dough forms.
+Add 2 cups of the flour, eggs, salt and yeast.
+Mix well.
+With the mixer on low speed, continue adding flour until a soft dough forms and clear the sides of the bowl.
 Do not knead.
-Let rise in covered, oil bowl for one hour.

 Recipe Source: from Aunt Marilyn